SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 "How did you work up the courage to ask her?
 Not that I'm having any trouble with that," Rainbow said, a tinge of nervousness in her voice on the later half.

 Pinkie answered, "For a long time, I couldn't do it, I would be hanging out with her and wanting to ask, but just unable to ask.
 It went on like that for too long, eventually I just said today was the day and did it.
-After all, it's just a question same as any other."
+After all, it's just a question, same as any other."

 Rainbow said, "Okay."

 Pinkie continued, "Besides, I know you can do it, I believe in you Dashie!"

-Rainbow replied, "Thanks Pinkie."
+Rainbow replied, "Thanks, Pinkie."

 Pinkie asked, "Any other questions?"